thisismalindu/SymbolPicker/README.md

 I used WinForms to do this because it was fairly easy to make this.
 So no fancy UI, but I have ideas of improving the UI to look like a modern app.

-There is a text file where you can add your own symbols as unicode.
-I haven't added all the symbols in the world because I wanted to add only the ones I use personally.
-But since this is now public, I will update it soon.
+There is a text file (symbols.txt) where you can add your own symbols as unicode.

-I only have 6 symbols just for illustrating how the app works and how you can add symbols to the app.